Auntie, this stuff is moving so fast we can't keep up with it.

 I mean, everybody depends on the money being spent here on electricity.

-It would be so wonderful that could we have more lights on than get turned off.
+It would be so wonderful if we have more lights on than get turned off.

-From uh, let's see, Jim Meehan in Chatham, New York.
+Got an email from, let's see, Jim Mehan in Chatham, New York.

-I live in a small town in upstate New York, and you are well aware of our special election here, but I have to admit I didn't know you were running for office here.
+Dear Rush, I live in a small town in upstate New York, and you are well aware of our special election here, but I have to admit, I didn't know you were running for office here.

 But I see your picture on more campaign ads for the Democrat Party than the Republican candidates face.